ClojureBridge/curriculum/outline/setup.md

 Go to the [Leiningen website](http://leiningen.org/).
 You will see a link to the `lein` script under "Install."
 Right-click that link and choose "Save Link As...".
 Save it in your Downloads directory.

-Then, open Terminal.app.
-Type the following commands in the terminal:
+After that, type the following commands in your terminal.
+You will be prompted to enter your password.

 ```
-mv ~/Downloads/lein /usr/local/bin/lein
+sudo mv ~/Downloads/lein /usr/local/bin/lein
-chmod a+x /usr/local/bin/lein
+sudo chmod a+x /usr/local/bin/lein
 ```

 #### Testing